zama-ai/concrete-ml/use_case_examples/resnet/README.md

 The rest is left unchanged.

-## Evaluation dataset
+## Evaluation data-set

-The model is evaluated on images from the [ImageNet-1k dataset](https://huggingface.co/datasets/timm/imagenet-1k-wds).
+The model is evaluated on images from the [ImageNet-1k data-set](https://huggingface.co/datasets/timm/imagenet-1k-wds).

 The `ImageNetProcessor` class in `utils_resnet.py` preprocesses the ImageNet validation set for model evaluation.
 It uses a subset of the validation data to ensure efficient processing and evaluation.